Add $30K–$50K Annually Through Partnerships Without Hiring: Revenue Protocol for $80K–$120K Operators

 Move 1: Identify Strategic Partners (Months 1–2)

-Most founders partner with whoever’s available.
-That’s expensive.
-Wrong partners create quality issues, client complaints, and reputation damage.
-Strategic partner selection prevents that.
+Most founders partner with whoever’s available—and that’s expensive.
+Wrong-fit partners create quality issues, client complaints, and reputation damage; selecting partners deliberately is what prevents that.

 Step 1: Define Your Overflow Profile (Week 1, 4 hours)